mpatfield/homebridge-easy-mqtt/README.md

   - `valueOff` - Turned off, e.g. "false", or "0", or "Off"
   - `valueOutletInUse` - Currently being used, e.g. "true", or "1", or "On"
   - `valueOutletNotInUse` - Currently not being used, e.g. "false", or "0", or "Off"

+- SecuritySystem
+  - `valueArmStay` — (Optional) system armed in stay mode, e.g. "SA" or "stay"
+  - `valueArmAway` — (Optional) system armed in away mode, e.g. "AA" or "away"
+  - `valueArmNight` — (Optional) system armed in night mode, e.g. "NA" or "night"
+  - `valueDisarm` — (Optional) system armed in away mode, e.g. "D" or "disarmed"
+  - `valueAlarmTriggered` — (Optional) when the alarm has been triggered, e.g. "true" or "1" or "triggered"
+  - `valueTampered` — (Optional) when the system has been tampered with, e.g. "true" or "1" or "tampered"
+  - `valueFault` — (Optional) when the system has a general fault, e.g. "true" or "1" or "fault"

 - Switch
   - `valueOn` - Turned on, e.g. "true", or "1", or "On"